humanetech-community/awesome-humane-tech/README.md

 - [FitoTrack](https://codeberg.org/jannis/FitoTrack) - A privacy oriented Android fitness tracker for logging and viewing your workouts.
 - [OpenTracks](https://github.com/OpenTracksApp/OpenTracks) - A sport tracking application that completely respects your privacy.
 - [Winddown](https://github.com/schneefux/vscode-winddown) - Write code and stay healthy.
 A VS Code extension that encourages you to take a break.
+- [dijo](https://github.com/NerdyPepper/dijo) - A scriptable habit tracker that runs in your terminal.

 ## Mindfulness